andrew/ultimate-awesome/README.md

 - [awesome-buggy-erc20-tokens](https://github.com/sec-bit/awesome-buggy-erc20-tokens) - A Collection of Vulnerabilities in ERC20 Smart Contracts With Tokens Affected.
 - [awesome-directus](https://github.com/directus-labs/awesome-directus) - A curated list of awesome things related to Directus.
 - [awesome-serverless-security](https://github.com/puresec/awesome-serverless-security) - A curated list of awesome serverless security resources such as (e)books, articles, whitepapers, blogs and research papers.
-- [Awesome-Learning-MVS](https://github.com/XYZ-qiyh/Awesome-Learning-MVS) - 📑 A list of awesome learning-based multi-view stereo papers.
+- [Awesome-MEV](https://github.com/0xemperor/Awesome-MEV) - A list of MEV resources with a focus on past research papers/talks.
 - [indicnlp_catalog](https://github.com/AI4Bharat/indicnlp_catalog) - A collaborative catalog of NLP resources for Indic languages.
-- [awesome-note-taking](https://github.com/tehtbl/awesome-note-taking) - A curated list of awesome note-taking software.
 - [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research, penetration testing and bluetooth hacking.
 We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
-- [Awesome-MEV](https://github.com/0xemperor/Awesome-MEV) - A list of MEV resources with a focus on past research papers/talks.
 - [awesome4girls](https://github.com/cristianoliveira/awesome4girls) - A curated list of inclusive events/projects/initiatives for women in the tech area. :gift_heart:.
 - [awesome-aws-appsync](https://github.com/dabit3/awesome-aws-appsync) - Curated list of AWS AppSync Resources.
 - [ThreatHunting-Keywords](https://github.com/mthcht/ThreatHunting-Keywords) - Awesome list of keywords and artifacts for Threat Hunting sessions.